 Pour one third of the batter into the bottom of the Bundt pan.
 Arrange apple slices to cover the batter; pour more batter on top to cover the apples, then arrange the remaining slices on top of the batter and top with remaining batter.
 Make sure the batter covers all the apple slices.

-Bake for 45-50 minutes, or until a cake tester or skewer inserted into the center comes out clean.
 Remove from the oven and allow the cake to cool for 10-15 minutes.
 Gently turn the cake out onto a wire cooling rack and let the cake cool completely before icing.

 Whisk glaze ingredients together in a small bowl, adding more or less milk until the icing is able to be drizzled over the cake without being watery.
 Add more confectioner’s sugar if the icing gets too thin; add more milk if it’s too thick.